- Invitation letter

 A foreigner residing in Finland for less than a year may also obtain a personal identity number if he needs it, for example, for his work.
 However, no municipality of residence is registered for him in Finland and therefore he does not necessarily have the same rights as persons who reside in Finland permanently.
-NOTE!
-You should obtain your personal identity number before visiting In To Finland for social security and taxation.

 - Local register offices (maistraatti.fi)

-Local Register Offices
+Local Register Office

 Address (map): Albertinkatu 25, PO Box 309, 00181 Helsinki